Andrew2486/Portfolio/README.md

 ## Welcome to Andrew's portfolio

 I am Andrew, I am currently a student studying at Waikato Institute of Technology.
-I am passionate about what i do at my job and outside of it.
+I am passionate about what I do at my job and outside of it.
 I have experience working in group projects and as an individual.
 I can work well under pressure. \

 You can contact me at aemail@hotmail.com